bramat92/Bitcoin-Price-Tracker/README.md

 # BitcoinTicker
-This App tracks the price of Bitcoing in different currencies
+This mobile app helps its users to tracks the price of the Bitcoin in different currencies.

 ## Finished App
 ![Finished App](http://i.giphy.com/l0HlQGzz2MQCKIBI4.gif)